Unemployment hitting hard on Dandy

 The City of Greater Dandenong has its own research about unemployment issues in the areas, however, Ability Works has extended that through its partnership with RMIT.

-This research has also engaged with different organisations such as, Indian Care, Friends of Refugees and Ozcare to be on the advisory community for the research.
+This research has also engaged with different organisations such as, Indian Care, Friends of Refugees and Afri-Aus Care to be on the advisory community for the research.